tektektek/toys-for-you/TripleRing/README.md

 ## Bugs

  * Right now, the areas where rings join are hollow.
 The printed outcomes are fragile in those areas.
-I couldn't figure out how to properly do the ``union`` operation in order to deal with this.
+I couldn't figure out how to properly do the ``union`` operation in order to deal with this, but I'm working on it

 ## Example measurements